radekhulan/responsivefilemanager/README.md

 This is a modernized fork of [ResponsiveFilemanager](https://github.com/trippo/ResponsiveFilemanager) by Alberto Peripolli (tr1pp0).

+> [!NOTE]
-Looking for modern Responsive File Manager alternative?
-Check new project [FileImageManager](https://github.com/radekhulan/fileimagemanager) for modern, responsive web file manager built with Vue 3 + TypeScript frontend and PHP 8.5 backend.
+__Looking for modern Responsive File Manager alternative?
+Check new project [FileImageManager](https://github.com/radekhulan/fileimagemanager) for modern, responsive web file manager built with Vue 3 + TypeScript frontend and PHP 8.5 backend.__

 ## What's New in This Fork